 The National Volunteer Development Agency and a support body for over 20 Volunteer Centres in Ireland more »

 Suas Educational Development

 Suas is an ambitious,education-focused,social change organisation that supports Programmes in Ireland, India & Kenya.
 Founded in 2002,Suas has grown quickly to become a leading mid-size organisation in

 Dublin City South Volunteer Centre

-Dublin City South Volunteer Centre acts as an important link between organisations and volunteers, providing free services in the recruitment, placement and support of volunteers across the City Centre and City South area.
-We support organisations to build their capacity to involve volunteers and we help individuals and groups to find meaningful voluntary opportunities. more »
+Dublin City South Volunteer Centre acts as an important link between organisations and volunteers, providing free services in the recruitment, placement and support of volunteers across the City Centre and City South area... more »

 European Youth Portal